cyberusc0de/genhash/README.md

   -v, --version               show program version
-  -L, --list                  show available hash --hash HASH                 set the hash type --start START               the start value of the generator --end END                   the end value of the generator
+  -L, --list                  show available hash --hash HASH                 set the hash type --start START               the start value of the wordlist --end END                   the end value of the wordlist
 ```
+The tool generates three files
+1. *-clear-text-list.txt: Clear text generated wordlist that can be used to brute-force OTP and password
+2. *-list.txt: The hashed wordlist that can also be used to brute-force OTP and password

-The full-list.txt consist of the hashes and the corresponding value, there is no need to crack the hash again.
-The other wordlist can be used for the brute forcing.
+3. *-full-list.txt: A full list consisting the hashes selected and the corresponding value, there is no need to crack the hash again.